schollz/wikifun/README.md

 - [ ] Wikipedia API for getting solution phrases
 - [ ] General utilities
 - [ ] Front-end HTML page for connecting to server

+## **signposts** and **users**

+A **signpost** is just an unactivated user that does not move and always shares.

+## Sharing information

+Users have a On / Off button for sharing information.
+If On, they will recieve information from other Users who also have their sharing set to On, when they are within their local zone.

+## New users

+When a new user enters, they basically are given control of a **signpost**.
+That is, they start in the position of the **signpost**, and they get the information that the **signpost** has.